jciccio/react-js-banner/README.md

 # react-js-banner

-React JS Banner Component
+React JS Banner Component with fade in and fade out animation.

 # Description

 Banner text component, style can be customized.
+By default the banner has a fade in and fade out animation of 1s

 # How it looks